May 31, 2023

 5. Enhanced Contract Compliance

-Managing contracts benefits companies by enhancing complete compliance with contracts and contract terms.
-That’s because the management system specifies each contract’s conditions, expected procedures, and required timeframes with individuals in charge.
+Managing contracts benefits companies by ensuring and enforcing compliance with contracts and contract terms.
+That’s because the

 This helps the organization maintain a high compliance level.
 And the higher the compliance level, the lower the risks and the higher the overall business value.